hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 [unresolved]: #unresolved-questions

 It would be nice to provide validation functions to the Grid SDK that would validate that the data structure matches a schema.
-This would make use the schemas easier on a smart contract developer.
+This would make the use of schemas easier on a smart contract developer.
 The implementation for such functions are outside the scope of this RFC.